Structure

 All developments made in FIBRE4YARDS will be evaluated with the construction of two demonstrators:

-• First demonstrator will contain elements produced with each of the production technologies developed.
-It will be designed with the numerical tools developed in the project.
+- First demonstrator will contain elements produced with each of the production technologies developed.

-The construction of the demonstrator will also help to evaluate the performance of the Shipyard 4.0 technologies developed in FIBRE4YARDS.
+The construction of the demonstrator will also help to evaluate the performance of the Shipyard 4.0 technologies developed in FIBRE4YARDS. - Second demonstrator will be a 3D printed axe-bow.

 This demonstrator will be also used to evaluate the performance of the IoT and the Shipyard 4.0 elements implemented during the project.